article class="project-detail">

 Crossover Found 52%

-52% of fraudster profiles had contacted more than one organisation.
-The fraud industry talks about collaboration, but nobody had built the bridge.
-The intelligence was already there — it just needed to be connected.
+52% of fraudster profiles had crossover across institutions.
+The intelligence was already there; it just needed to be connected.

 The Compliance Wall